-Antibiotic Resistance makes it hard for doctors to help their patients.
+Antibiotic resistance makes it hard for doctors to help their patients.
 They can try different kinds of antibiotics, and some may work, but others may not.
 An infection that should be really easy to treat may not be able to be cured, and may mean that you become even more sick.
-Bacteria that are not able to be treated with an antibiotic are called “Superbugs.”
+Bacteria that are not able to be treated with an antibiotic are sometimes called “superbugs.”
 Superbugs can kill, and can travel quickly between patients, because of dirty hands or equipment.

 Antibiotic resistance is a danger to all of us.
 A simple infection can get worse, or a trip to the hospital can turn from days into weeks.
 The bacteria are resistant – NOT YOU!
 Even very healthy people who have never taken antibiotics can become infected with antibiotic resistant bacteria from other sources.